-3.5.
-Appendixes
+3.5 Appendices

-Present long but essential methodological details, such as the calculation of measures or more extensive tables/figures, in an appendix or appendixes.
+Present long but essential methodological details, such as the calculation of measures or more extensive tables/figures in an appendix or appendices.
 Be concise.
 Avoid exact reproductions of surveys.
-Label appendixes "APPENDIX A," "APPENDIX B," and so forth.
+Label appendices "APPENDIX A," "APPENDIX B," and so forth.
 A substantive title, such as "Items in Scales," should follow.
-Label tables within appendixes "Table A1," "B1," and so forth.
+Label tables within appendices "Table A1," "B1," and so forth.

-3.6.
-Declaration
+3.6 Declaration

-On the last page of your thesis (which has no page number) goes the following declaration:
+The last page of your thesis (which has no page number) includes the following declaration:

-"I hereby declare that I have authored this thesis independently and that I have not used others than the declared sources.
+"I hereby declare that I have authored this thesis independently and that I have not used others than the declared sources and that I have not used any artificial intelligence.
 All direct or indirect sources used are acknowledged as references.
 This thesis has never been submitted in the same or substantially similar version to any other examination board.

-Nürnberg, [date] [signature]"
+Nuremberg, [date] [signature]"